Probely/farcaster-onprem-agent/README.md

 Typical values are 80 and 443.
 3. The IP addresses of these hosts are subject to change.
 We recommend allowing web access for the agent VM (HTTP and HTTPS ports).
-If this is not possible, the agent can use an HTTP proxy server to reach the web.
+If this is not possible, the agent will use an HTTP proxy if you set the `HTTP_PROXY` variable.
 4. At this time, the hosts are: `registry.docker.io` and `registry-1.docker.io`
 5. This server receives connections from potentially vulnerable systems on your infrastructure.
 It is used, for example, to detect "Log4Shell"-type vulnerabilities.